LukasDex/myRepos/README.md

-# myRepos
-PythonShooterGame
+# Python multiplayer shooter game

 Simple game made in python 3.6 and pygame.

-First open server.py and after that open client.py when server is running.
-First client can choose number of players from 1 to 4 in console.
+How to run:
+- run server.py
+- run multiple clients (first client chooses number of players)
+- have fun!